stepper-motor/stepper_motor/manual/MANUAL.md

 When performing the step, any exceptions raised from within the step will be stored in a local variable to allow the Journey to be released as either `ready`, `finished` or `canceled`.
-The exception will be raised from within an `ensure` block after the persistence has been taken care of.
+The exception will be raised from within an `ensure` block after the persistence of the Journey has been taken care of.

-By default, if an exception is raised inside a step the Journey is going to be canceled.
+By default, an exception raised inside a step of a Journey will _pause_ that Journey.
 This is done for a number of reasons:

 * An endlessly reattempting step can cause load on your infrastructure and will never stop retrying
 * Since at the moment there is no configuration for backoff, such a step is likely to hit rate limits on the external resource it hits
 * It is likely a condition that was not anticipated when the Journey was written, thus a blind reattempt is unwise.

-While we may change this in future versions of `stepper_motor`, the current default is thus to `cancel!` the Journey if an unhandled error occurs.
-You can, however, switch it to `reattempt!` a Journey should a particular step raise.
+While we may change this in future versions of `stepper_motor`, the current default is thus to `pause!` the Journey if an unhandled exception occurs.
+You can, however, switch it to `reattempt!` or `cancel!` a Journey should a particular step raise.
 This is configured per step:

 ```ruby
 class Erasure < StepperMotor::Journey